Status symbol: Material possessions

+In recent years, products such as Louis Vuitton bags, iPhones, luxury cars, and high-end Swiss watches have increasingly functioned as status symbols, representing wealth, success, and social prestige.
+Louis Vuitton’s recognizable monogram communicates exclusivity and fashion awareness, while iPhones can signal modernity, technological sophistication, and belonging to a particular social group.
+Luxury cars, such as Mercedes-Benz, BMW, and Porsche, can communicate success and achievement, while high-end watches from brands like Rolex or Patek Philippe are often seen as symbols of wealth, taste, and prestige.
+Social media has also made these products even more visible, as people frequently share their purchases and lifestyles online.
+However, in recent years, status has also started to shift toward less obvious forms of wealth, such as travel, experiences, free time, and personal well-being.

+Status symbols in recent years have often been associated with luxury goods and high-end consumer products.
+Common examples include a pair of iPhone devices, Louis Vuitton leather goods, a Rolex watch, and a luxury vehicle, such as a Rolls-Royce.

 Status symbols are also used by persons of much more modest means.
 In the Soviet Union before the fall of the Berlin Wall, possession of American-style blue jeans or rock music recordings (even pirated or bootlegged copies) was an important status symbol among rebellious teenagers.
 In the 1990s, foreign cigarettes in China, where a pack of Marlboro could cost one day's salary for some workers, were seen as a status symbol.
 Mobile phone usage had been considered a status symbol (for example in Turkey in the early 1990s), but is less distinctive today, because of the spread of inexpensive mobile phones.
 Nonetheless, Apple products such as iPhone are common status symbols among modern teenagers.

 A common type of modern status symbol is a prestigious luxury branded item, whether apparel or other type of a good.
 The brand name or logo is often prominently displayed, or featured as a graphic design element of decoration.
 Certain brands are so highly valued that cheap counterfeit goods or knock-off copies are purchased and displayed by those who do not want to, or are unable to, pay for the genuine item.